emmajanedrews/base-template/_posts/2017-07-12-how-the-carter-property-group-is-different.md

 {% include youtube.html %}

-As a transaction coordinator and operations manager, my job involves handling the benchmarks and communication from the time a property goes under contract all the way through closing.
+Hello, my name is Paul Pop, and I am the transaction coordinator and operations manager for the Carter Property Group. &nbsp;As a transaction coordinator and operations manager, my job involves handling the benchmarks and communication from the time a property goes under contract all the way through closing.

 Between attorneys, other agents, clients, lenders, and appraisers, about six other people enter the transaction once a property goes under contract.